conda-forge/conda-forge.github.io/README.md

 ## Code of conduct

-We at Conda-forge adhere to the [NumFOCUS Code of Conduct.](https://numfocus.org/code-of-conduct)
+We at conda-forge adhere to the [NumFOCUS Code of Conduct](https://numfocus.org/code-of-conduct).

 Be kind to others.
 Do not insult or put down others.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for conda-forge.